SpenceKonde/ATTinyCore/avr/extras/ATtiny_43.md

 Special features | On-chip boost converter
 Clock options | Internal 1/4/8MHz

 The ATtiny43 is a very unusual microcontroller - the featureset is unremarkable, inferior to just about anything else in the ATtiny product line - except for one thing: A built-in boost converter that allows it to run off of just ~1.1v (startup - it will keep running as low as 0.7v) - so you can run a project off a single alkaline battery.
 It generates ~3v while in active mode, and can provide up to 30mA for peripherals.
 When using the boost converter, you must run at 4MHz or less.
+The "Internal 4MHz" option sets the fuses to start at 1MHz and then switches to 4MHz upon startup.
 See the datasheet for details of the layout, external components required, and further details of the boost converter operation.

 ### Tone Support
 Tone() uses timer1.
 For best results, use pin 6 and 5, as this will use the hardware output compare to generate the square wave instead of using interrupts.
 This will take out PWM on pins 5 amd 6.